ltpitt/python-cookiecutter-typer-cli/README.md

-# A cookiecutter to bake tasty Python Click CLI tools :cookie:
+# A cookiecutter to bake tasty Python Typer CLI tools :cookie:

 ![Come to the dark side...
 We have cookies!](https://raw.githubusercontent.com/ltpitt/python-cookiecutter-typer-cli/master/darth_vader_cookies.jpg)